joseluisgomes/joseluisgomes/README.md

 I started my programming journey on my 1st year of college (2019).
 Back in the day  I bought a **C** language book and after that I started to explore new languages.
 Currently I'm working on my Java skills with the help of **Effective Java** book from Joshua Block.

-- 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning Java.
-- 👯 I’m looking to collaborate on OO projects.
+- 👯 I’m looking to collaborate on tech projects.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about tech stuff.
 - 😄 Pronouns: He/His.